-So, if you have a coffee pot that needs 6.8 amps wired to a 15-amp circuit and then decides to run a microwave on that same circuit that needs 13.6 amps, you’ll trip the circuit breaker because the total amperage draw is over 20 amps.
+So, if you have a coffee pot that needs 6.8 amps wired to a 15-amp circuit and then decide to run a microwave on that same circuit that needs 13.6 amps, you’ll trip the circuit breaker because the total amperage draw is over 20 amps.

-If your 10,000-watt RV air conditioner that needs 6.4 running amps is on and you decide to run your microwave, you may be okay in amperage draw if you only need to warm up your food for 30 or 40 seconds.
+If your 10,000-watt RV air conditioner that needs 6.4 running amps is on and you decide to run your microwave, you may be okay in an amperage draw if you only need to warm up your food for 30 or 40 seconds.

 However, if the microwave that needs 13.6 amps to operate is still running when the air conditioner compressor kicks in and starts to draw 18.2 amps, you’ll blow a breaker because you exceeded the 30 overall amps your RV can handle.

 The only way to run an RV on 30 amps is to know your appliances and outlets’ power draw and circuits very well.
-After that, you get to play the dance of what items can be on together and which ones cannot, so you can avoid the annoyance of constantly blowing breakers in your RV or at the campground’s power pedestal.
+After that, you get to play the dance of what items can be on together and which ones cannot so you can avoid the annoyance of constantly blowing breakers in your RV or at the campground’s power pedestal.

 Tips for RV Camping on 30-Amps